yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 layout: post
 ---

 Having a boyfriend has never been part of my plan for college.
 It's not that I've never envisioned myself with one (I am in fact attracted to men, but usually it's not an actual person).
 It just seems unreal.
 Masculinity deters me probably because I do not know how to react to it (my dad's absence in my upbringing probably contributed a lot).
 It is also hard for me to define masculinity--after all it is a human construct, and it does not exclusively belongs to men.
-I see it in women sometimes, and thanks to my mom I have mixed feelings about it.
+I see it in women sometimes, and thanks to my mom I have mixed feelings about it. (**edit from September, 2024: now I learned in class that just because it's a construct doesn't mean it's not important and ignore it.
+We should probably focus on the power dynamics in terms of the violence behind its politics etc. but then that's not the topic of discussion here**)

 Now that I do have a boyfriend--what a surprise.
 I do not know what to do.
 I really don't.
 Are we supposed to talk?
 Yes.
 What should we talk about?
 Childhood?
 Probably not.
 Interests?
 We know the answers already.
 Films, China, the U.S, white people, activism, how we hate the school, Williamsburg, etc.